 Our cancellation policy is outlined in our terms and conditions.
 If cancellation occurs 4 weeks or more from the activity’s start date then a full refund will be issued.
 If the session is cancelled 2-3 weeks before start date then a 50% refund will be given.
 Unfortunately if the cancellation occurs less than 2 weeks to activity’s start date then no refund can be issued.
 If the booking is changed more than 21 days prior to the Experience we will make every effort to change the requested booking.
 Less than 21 days prior to the start, no changes can be made.

 Yes, you can book directly online or you can give us a ring and we can take payment directly over the phone.
-CALL NOW on 01637 877722 and try one of the UK’s best coastal activities, with Trip Advisor’s number one provider, Newquay Activity Centre!
+CALL NOW on 01637 877722 and try one of the UK’s best coastal activities with Trip Advisor’s number one provider, Newquay Activity Centre!
 Our lines are open from 8:00am until 10:00pm.